Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_06.md

 ## ngModel

-[ngModel](https://angular.io/docs/js/latest/api/common/NgModel-directive.html) binds a view form to the component's model, which can be an object of any type, in comparison to
-Model-Driven binding where `ControlGroup` is used.
-Let's setup the dependencies and look at an example.
+[ngModel](https://angular.io/docs/js/latest/api/common/NgModel-directive.html) binds a HTML form to the component's model, which can be an object of any type, in comparison to the Model-Driven binding where `ControlGroup` instance is used.

-The `NgModel` directive can be found in the `FORM_DIRECTIVES`.
-First, import it and add it to your list of View directives.
+The syntax looks a bit different: `[(ngModel)]`. `ngModel` binds to the party properties and fill out the inputs, and vice versa:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="6.2"}}

-Now that Angular knows about NgModel, we can use it in our template.

-The syntax looks a bit different: `[(ngModel)]`.
-NgModel binds to `this.party` and the data should fill out the inputs.

-{{> DiffBox tutorialName="meteor-angular2-socially" step="6.3"}}

 Let's do a little test to see how form controls and events work in Angular 2.
 Bind to `party.name` below the input, then change the input text.